luqmanbarry/aro-classic-terraform/gitops/apps/platform/external-secrets-operator/README.md

 - for workload identity, the Terraform bootstrap module must create the Azure workload identity and bootstrap metadata secret
 - for service principal auth, provide a Kubernetes secret with the client ID and client secret
 - real `tenantID` and `vaultURL` values in the cluster values file

+Key Vault note:

+- the default bootstrap path in this repo uses Key Vault RBAC role assignments for the shared GitOps identity
+- use `key_vault.authorization_mode: access_policy` only when you must support an older vault permission model